Tooth Extractions – Murphy, TX

-Whether you’re in need of repair or extraction, you can expect our office to put your comfort and your future needs first.
+Whether you’re in need of repair or extraction, you can expect our dental office to put your comfort and your future needs first.
 We do our best to get your appointment scheduled the same day it occurs, including on Saturdays.
 In the event that you’re too anxious or fearful of dental visits, we provide sedation dentistry to make your treatment easier.

-After your extraction, our office is more than happy to go over your tooth replacement options.
+After your extraction, our dental office is more than happy to go over your tooth replacement options.
 While dental bridges can fill the gap in your smile, we often recommend dental implants to patients because of their longevity and durability.
 Our dentists will help you determine the best option that suits your needs.